docQodly/docs/docs/studio/roles/dataAccessRestrictions.md

 ### Data Access Granularity Hierarchy

-At the core of Qodly's data security lies a well-defined granularity hierarchy that lets you control who accesses your resources and how.
+A well-defined granularity hierarchy allows you to control who accesses your resources and how.
 This hierarchy ensures that data access restrictions can be set at different levels, catering to the specific needs of your application and users.
 Let's explore the granularity levels in detail:

 1. **DataStore Level**: This top-level granularity encompasses the entire DataStore.
 Permissions established here have a wide-reaching impact, influencing all resources within the DataStore.